Software Engineer Resume (CV): The Definitive Guide (Updated for 2021)

 Don’t just submit the same resume to every employer.

-This is your calling card, and you have to mold it to the specifications of the job you’re applying for.
+This is your calling card, and you have to mould it to the specifications of the job you’re applying for.

 If you internalize exactly what an employer wants from a job posting, and show in your resume how your skills match what they’re looking for, you’ll be ahead of the pack.